New yearly shot could help SMA patients move better

 Summary

-This study tests a drug called salanersen in people aged 15 to 60 with spinal muscular atrophy (SMA).
-The drug is designed to help the body produce more of a protein needed for muscle and nerve function.
-Participants receive an injection once a year for up to 5 years, and researchers will track changes in movement and daily activities.
-The study includes both people who have never been treated for SMA and those who have taken the drug risdiplam.
+This phase 3 study tests a drug called salanersen (BIIB115) in people aged 15-60 with spinal muscular atrophy (SMA).
+The drug is designed to help the body produce more of a protein needed for nerve and muscle function.
+Participants receive an injection into the spine once a year for up to 5 years.
+The study includes people who have never been treated for SMA and those who have taken risdiplam.
+Researchers will measure changes in motor function using movement tests and track any side effects.

 Disclaimer Read more